andrewlalis/AceOfShades/help.md

 ## Basic Mechanics
 In most scenarios, when you join a server, you'll be placed onto a *team*.
 Each team has a spawn point, which is where you'll start out.
 There's also a resupply area for each team, where you can replenish your health and ammunition when running low.

+> You can only resupply once in a while.
+Different servers may set their own rules, but the default is **30 seconds**.

 Each time you kill someone from another team, your own team's score increases.
 Different servers may come up with different rules for what constitutes a victory, but the premise is simple: **kill as many enemies as possible**.

 You can quit at any time by closing the game window.